Review Policy

 Every PR that lands in the compiler and its associated crates must be reviewed by at least one person who is knowledgeable with the code in question.

 When a PR is opened, you can request a reviewer by including r? @username in the PR description.
-If you don’t do so, rustbot will automatically assign someone.
+If you don’t do so, rustbot will automatically assign someone from the pool of reviewer candidates, determined by the files affected.

 It is common to leave a r? @username comment at some later point to request review from someone else.
 This will also reassign the PR.